arjunaraoc/indic-it3-converter/README.rst

     :target: https://circleci.com/gh/arjunaraoc/indic-it3-converter

-Python library for UTF to WX conversion and vice-versa for Indian languages.
+Python library for IT3 to UTF conversion  for Indian languages.

 Installation
 ------------